Integer BASIC: Performance

 Because Integer BASIC processed more of the original source code into tokens, the runtime was faster than versions that required additional runtime parsing.
 For comparison, Tiny BASIC tokenized only the line number, while MS BASICs tokenized only the keywords.
 So for instance, while Integer BASIC would convert the line 100 GOTO 200 entirely into tokens that could be immediately read and performed, in MS BASIC only the line number and GOTO would be tokenized, the "200" was left in its original ASCII format and had to be re-parsed into a 16-bit integer every time the line was encountered.

 Additionally, working solely with integer math provides another major boost in speed.
 This is due both to the smaller 16-bit format requiring fewer memory accesses, as well as removing the need to move the floating-point decimal after calculations.
 As many computer benchmarks of the era were small and often performed simple math that did not require floating-point, Integer BASIC trounced most other BASICs.

 On one of the earliest known microcomputer benchmarks, the Rugg/Feldman benchmarks, Integer BASIC was well over twice as fast as Applesoft BASIC on the same machine.
 In the Byte Sieve, where math was less important but array access and looping performance dominated, Integer BASIC took 166 seconds while Applesoft took 200.
-It did not appear in the Creative Computing Benchmark, which was first published in 1983, by which time Integer BASIC was no longer supplied by default.
+A review of Galfo Systems' Integer BASIC Compiler found that it produced code that is about 1.5 to eight times faster than compiled Applesoft BASIC, ten times faster than interpreted Integer BASIC, and 15 times faster than interpreted Applesoft.
+Integer BASIC did not appear in the Creative Computing Benchmark, which was first published in 1983, by which time the language was no longer included with Apple computers.

 The following test series, taken from both of the original Rugg/Feldman articles, show Integer's performance relative to the MS-derived BASIC on the same platform.

+Here is a summary of what each test did: